Azure/iotedge-lorawan-starterkit/Samples/UniversalDecoder/README.md

 To build the Docker image, right-click on the [module.json](./module.json) file and select "Build IoT Edge Module Image" or "Build and Push IoT Edge Module Image".
 Select the architecture you want to build for from the drop-down menu.

-To **temporarily test** the container running you decoder using a webbrowser or Postman, you can manually start it in Docker and bind the container's port 80 to a free port on your host machine, like for example 8881.
+To **temporarily test** the container running you decoder using a webbrowser or Postman, you can manually start it in Docker and bind the container's port 8080 to a free port on your host machine (8080 is usually good).

 ```bash
 docker run --rm -it -p 8080:8080 --name universaldecoder <container registry>/<image>:<tag>